Mastershoe08/work_scripts/3shape_rm_d_useer/README.md

 - This script **permanently removes** users where `IsActive = 0` from the SQL database.
 - Make sure users are **deactivated properly first** — this does not disable them, it deletes them.
-- You run this, you own the result.

 ---